All Sabbatical Leave policy and procedures as outlined on this page have been reviewed and approved for FY2017.

-- It will be the responsibility of the Chair of the Sabbatical Leave Subcommittee to schedule meetings for sabbatical deliberations (in order to meet the requirements that recommendations for sabbatical leave shall be submitted to the Board of Regents by the President not later than December of the year prior to the academic year during which leave is desired).
+- It will be the responsibility of the Sabbatical Leave Subcommittee Chair to schedule meetings for sabbatical deliberations (in order to meet the requirements that recommendations for sabbatical leave shall be submitted to the Board of Regents by the President not later than December of the year prior to the academic year during which leave is desired).

 - The Sabbatical Leave Subcommittee shall convene for a minimum of two times after analyzing the applications.
 The first meeting shall be for discussion and the second meeting shall be for tabulation of the evaluation points.
 After thorough deliberations during which all applications are reviewed in detail, the chair shall send forward to the President a ranked list of applicants for sabbatical leave.
 Applications that do not meet the committee's minimum standards will not be ranked and forwarded.

 - The ultimate responsibility for awarding sabbaticals rests with the TMCC President.
-If the President does not accept the committee's recommendations, he/she may deny sabbatical leave to any or all of the applicants.
+If the President does not accept the committee's recommendations, they may deny sabbatical leave to any or all of the applicants.

 - It is the responsibility of the President of TMCC to notify the successful applicants within one week upon receiving the recommendation from Professional Standards Committee, and no later than December 31 of the year the application is submitted.

 Sabbatical Leave Scoring Criteria